emaphp/backbone.prism/README.md

 <br>
 First things first: Our render method checks if a property named `view` is initialized.
 This ensures that the view instance is synchronized against the store.
 When false, we print a default *'Loading data'* message.
 In a real world application you might want to fetch some server data before doing stuff.
 This is a nice approach and prevents errors during initialization.<br>
 If the view is correctly initialized a special method called `values` is injected in `props`.
-Values obtained from that method are generated before the component is rendered and can contain different representations of the view instance.<br>
+The object returned by this method is generated before the component is rendered and can contain different representations of the view instance.<br>
 The *view* property available in *values* is a JSON representation of the entire view with some slight modifications.
 For example, notice that in the render function we're setting the *key* prop to the corresponding model *cid*.
 This property is added to each element when exported from a view.
-Finally we use `map` to apply our render function to each model.<br>
+Finally, we use the `map` method to apply our render function to each one of the elements in the view.<br>
 The `Prism.compose` method call you see at the end returns a wrapper class for a given component.
 This method expects the React object and the component class.
 This new class is known as **Higher-Order Component** and adds some necessary features to make everything work:

  * Starts listening for any `sync` event in the view.
 Changes made to a view will re-render the component.